Asylum, VAWA Visa, U Visa, T Visa

 • Membership in a particular social group,

-In most cases, you must claim asylum within one year of entering the U.S. You will be eligible for work authorization while your case is being processed, and a successful outcome will entitle you to permanent residence.
+You will be eligible to file for legal work authorization (Employment Authorization Card) after 150 days, while your case is being processed.
+A successful outcome will then entitle you to apply for permanent residence (Green Card).

-VAWA (Violence Against Women Act 1994) – protection for women, men, and other family members
+VAWA Visa (Violence Against Women Act 1994) – protection for women, men, and other family members

-You may also qualify, affirmatively or defensively, for immigration relief under VAWA (Violence Against Women Act) if you have been a victim of domestic violence or sexual assault by a U.S. citizen or green card holder.
+You may also qualify, affirmatively or defensively, for a VAWA visa under the Violence Against Women Act – which protects women, men, children, parents – if you have been a victim of domestic violence or sexual assault by a U.S. citizen or green card holder to whom you were married or living together under common law (in States that recognize this).